pwnren/OT-Server-Hardening-Baseline/README.md

 This baseline aligns to Purdue Model segmentation principles:

-Level 5 (Enterprise IT) – Domain-level identity enforcement
+Level 5 (Enterprise IT): Domain-level identity enforcement

-Level 3.5 (Industrial DMZ) – Jump host and management isolation
+Level 3.5 (Industrial DMZ): Jump host and management isolation

-Level 3/2 (OT Servers) – Restricted workload access with controlled administrative paths
+Level 3/2 (OT Servers): Restricted workload access with controlled administrative paths

 Administrative access is enforced through a dedicated jump host.
 No direct RDP from enterprise systems into OT workloads is permitted.